310mc/https-310mc.github.io-tl/source/_posts/other/dokisuta.md

 <small>You can listen to the voiced line [here](https://youtu.be/3_3V9QE9lg4?t=1308).</small>

 **Summary:**
-* Tall and handsome, with an ennui charm; he is a <u>natural, adolescent boy</u>
+* Tall, handsome, and an ennui allure on top; he is an <u>adolescent boy with a natural charm</u>
-* He holds an unbeatable love, and what is his emotional stabilizer, a <u>Mascot character lover</u>
+* Holding an unsurpassable love towards it, as well as being his emotional stabilizer; he is a <u>Mascot character-lover</u>
-* His feelings ever so changing, his heart ever so growing; he has <u>the biggest potential to grow</u>
+* His feelings ever so changing, his heart ever so growing; he has the <u>Biggest potential to grow</u>

 ## Shinobu's Charm Points